-You may find that on your domain a large number of the User’s Google files are publicly shared.
+You may find that users from your domain have shared files to the public (visible on the internet).
 There is a possibility that not all of these publicly shared files were intentional.
 We wrote a detailed article about how to manage publically shared files.

-Method 1 – With GAT+, an Admin can remove Public access in two different ways.
-The Admin can select the ‘everyone’, ‘everyone with link’ permission from the drive audit table and click the drop-down menu option and select the remove link options available.
+With GAT+, an Admin can remove Public access in two different ways.
+The Admin can select the ‘everyone’, ‘everyone with link’ permission from the drive audit table and then click on the drop-down menu option and select the remove everyone or everyone with link options available.

 To do this, use the exposure summary table to either select ‘open to the public in full’ or open to the ‘public with link’ shares.

 Now, let’s slightly modify this filter by clicking on the ‘apply custom filter’ button.

 We need another search rule, click on ‘Add rule’ and select the search parameter ‘Sharing flag’ and set it to exclude ‘Shared in’.
 This will ignore files shared into your domain which fall into the fully public category.
 Publicly shared in files appear in your domain’s drive stream because a local user on your domain has accessed them at some stage.

 Now, click on the dropdown menu option to remove the ‘everyone’ permission.